slarmoo/.github/profile/css/flexbox/flexbox.md

 ## ☑ Assignment

 Now it is your turn to build a fully responsive application.
-Create a CodePen that has:
+Create a CodePen that has a:

-1. Fixed header with evenly spaced menu text on the left
+1. A fixed header with evenly spaced menu text on the left
 1. A main content body with the text centered
 1. A footer with the text centered